srevenant/revenant-web/about.md

 We are proud to provide excellent and quality books to the public.

+# Submissions

-We are not currently accepting submissions or proposals.
+We are accepting submissions or proposals in the following topics.
+Please review our [Submission Guidelines](/submissions/) before submitting.

+# Sales and other Inquiries

-<a href="javascript:m('press', 'revenant', 'info', 'Contact Us')">Contact Us via Email</a>
+<a href="javascript:m('press', 'revenant', 'sales', 'Contact Us')">Contact Us via Email</a>